Nurturing Children, Supporting Communities,

 - Child Abuse Prevention Awareness Month: During April, and throughout the year, the MT CTF works across Montana to raise awareness of child abuse and neglect prevention services.
 Some of these activities include: blue pinwheel displays (the symbol of a happy healthy childhood), media activities, and community engagement.

-- Endowment: A tax-deductible donation to the Endowment Fund ensures the continuation of Interest Earnings available for future funding
+- Endowment: A tax-deductible donation to the Endowment Fund ensures the continuation of Interest Earnings available for future funding of community-based programs.

 Use the online donation system or mail your tax deductible donation to: